 Solar Service Group are an independently owned, trusted Australian company that specialise in service, maintenance and repairs of PV Solar Systems nationally.
 With over 20 years’ industry experience and a genuine focus on our customer’s experience, as an independent Service Provider, we are a company you can trust.

 The only info on battery trial in NSW I could find is this one…Collombatti Area Battery Storage Trial

-Based on this and unless you reside in this trial area, I would tend to agree with @TheBBG that it is a ‘clever marketing exercise’ to make thise who read the letter think they are special and part of some sort of trial.
+Based on this and unless you reside in this trial area, I would tend to agree with @PhilT that it is a ‘clever marketing exercise’ to make thise who read the letter think they are special and part of some sort of trial.
 It is bordering on deceptive advertising if it is.

 I’d stay well away from them.

 I mentioned this to my boss (I work in the solar industry) and he said that they are dodgy and they are known to some of our wholesale people - they increase the price a LOT, then offer a “subsidy”.

 It almost sounds too good to be true